strongio/strong-opx/docs/cli/index.rst

 To get detailed help for any command, simply append the `--help` flag to the command.
 This will display a comprehensive breakdown of the command’s syntax, available options, and examples of how to use it.

-For example, to get help with the `aws:ec2` command, you would run:
+For example, to get help with the `compute` command, you would run:

 .. code-block:: bash

-    strong-opx aws:ec2 --help
+    strong-opx compute --help

 This will show you the available options and, where applicable, examples that demonstrate how to use the command effectively.